daveckman/simopt/queingsystemsdoc.rst

 ------------
 A communication system routes messages that need to go their respective destinations that goes through a network and has an associated cost.
 This model simulates a network system that routes different messages through the system to try to minimize the total cost.

+There are different probabilities and routing percentages that will be represented by P1, P2,... and so on.
+There is an associated cost per message  that is dependent on the amount of time the message was in the network that will be represented by c1,c2,... and so on.

 Sample math... :math:`S = 1500`